What Are The Four Attachment Styles?

 - An anxious-preoccupied attachment style is high in anxiety and low in avoidance.
 Anxious-preoccupied attachments can create relationships that thrive on drama or are generally lower in trust.

 - A dismissive-avoidant attachment style is low in anxiety and high in avoidance.
 This attachment style may lead to more distant relationships, sometimes stemming from a fear of commitment.

 - A fearful-avoidant attachment style is high in both anxiety and avoidance.
 People who evidence this attachment style are often both drawn to close relationships and fearful of the

 What Do These Scales Mean?

-Anxiety in attachment could display itself in "clingy" behavior.
+Anxiety in attachment could display itself as"clingy" behaviors.
 An anxiously attached individual might wish to stay as close as possible to the object of their attachment.
-They may be very distressed at being separated from the object of their attachment; reuniting with the object of their attachment might involve displays of anger or sadness.
-These displays might serve to remind the object of their attachment of their affection, or perhaps punish them for leaving.
+They may be very distressed at being separated from the object of their attachment; reuniting with the object of their attachment may involve expression of anger or sadness.
+These displays may serve to remind the object of their attachment of their affection, or perhaps punish them for leaving.